 In NYC, marking 50th anniversary of Pride, no matter what

-NEW YORK (AP) - There will be protest, and rainbow flags and performances — it is LGBTQ Pride, after all.
+NEW YORK (AP) - There were protests, rainbow flags and performances — it was LGBTQ Pride, after all.

-But what is normally an outpouring on the streets of New York City is going to look a little different this year, thanks to social distancing rules required by the coronavirus.
+But what was normally an outpouring on the streets of New York City looked a little different this year, thanks to social distancing rules required by the coronavirus.

-With the city's massive Pride parade canceled, the performances Sunday will be virtual, the flags will be flying in emptier than normal spaces, and the protesters will be masked.
+With the city’s massive Pride parade canceled, Sunday's performances were virtual, the flags flew in emptier than normal spaces and the protesters were masked.

 The disruption caused by the virus would be an aggravation in any year, but particularly in this one, the 50th anniversary of the first Pride march in New York City.